-- Combining keywords by users’ intent, you can write more relevant ads than when grouping by product.
+- Combining keywords by users’ intention, you can write more relevant ads than when grouping by product.
 That will increase your CTR and Ad Rank.

 - When you analyze users’ intentions, you pay more attention to the purpose of search queries.
 You won’t add keywords to the same group that are morphologically similar but different in meaning.

-- IBAGS is more time-consuming and harder to automate than grouping by morphology.
+- IBAGs are more time-consuming and harder to automate than grouping by morphology.
 You need to go through the whole keyword list and choose keywords with similar intention.
-Clustering helps to solve the problem partially — we will talk about this strategy below.
+Clustering helps to solve the problem partially—we will talk about this strategy below.

 - With this approach, you may add morphologically dissimilar keywords to one group.
 Not all of them will fit into the titles and ad texts, but you can either increase the number of ads or use dynamic keyword insertion.